Appearance

 Getting Insights

-OriginalVoices provides three ways to gather insights from your target audience.
-Each endpoint is designed for different research needs, from exploratory topic analysis to open, single and multiple choice questions.
+OriginalVoices provides two ways to gather insights from your target audience.
+Each endpoint is designed for different research needs, from open-ended questions to single and multiple choice questions.

 Ask/Open